Your cart is currently empty!

 The purpose of laser welding is to fuse parts together by forming a liquefied pool of metal at the junction point.
 This technique excels in joining dissimilar metals and those traditionally challenging to weld, and it can even be applied to certain nonmetals, including some ceramics.

-The generic steps in the laser welding process include:
+The generic steps in the Welding process include:

 - Cleaning the parts to be welded and positioning them accurately to improve weld quality.